BKretzler/TrialRepo/README.md

 # TrialRepo
-testing making  a repository for BIO 381
+testing making  a repository for BIO 381.... adding some text